 2. Y Combinator

-*for-profits and nonprofits*
+*for-profits and nonprofit organizations*

 Y Combinator offers high-quality mentorship.
 Founders can have as many hours of mentorship as they need, even after the accelerator program ends.
 Furthermore, they also have a huge and active alumni network.

-Although it’s not working exclusively with nonprofits, Y Combinator has admitted the first nonprofit to its program in 2013.
+Although it’s not working exclusively with nonprofits, Y Combinator admitted the first nonprofit to its program in 2013.

 Apply to Y Combinator here.

-3. Startup Weekend
+3. Startup Weekend/Techstars

-*for-profits and nonprofits*
+*for-profits and nonprofit organizations*

 However, several times per year, Startup Weekend focuses on philanthropic events, where both for-profit and nonprofit organizations can present their solutions.

-Apply to Startup Weekend here.
+Apply to Startup Weekend

 4. Mass Challenge

-*for-profits and nonprofits*
+*for-profits and nonprofit organizations*

 Mass Challenge is a nonprofit itself.
 They call themselves “the most startup-friendly accelerator on the planet” due to their “no equity” policy.

 Each year, MassChallenge admits over 300 finalists to its three- to four-month accelerator program across its five locations: Boston, Israel, Mexico, Switzerland, and the UK.
-These accelerators provide startups with free office space, mentorship and more.
+These accelerators provide startups with free office space, mentorship, and more.

 They welcome startups from all industries, from high tech, clean tech, and social impact to retail and life sciences.

-A startup with any idea, from anywhere in the world can apply, but the challenge for the organization is to be focused on high-impact, high-growth ideas.
+A startup with any idea from anywhere in the world can apply, but the challenge for the organization is to be focused on high-impact, high-growth ideas.

 Apply to Mass Challenge here.